dhil/inf-thesis-latex-cls/README.md

  * xspace
  * eushield

 where *eushield* is the only nonstandard LaTeX package.
-The package provide various versions of the university's crest.
+The package provides various versions of the university's crest.
 The [eushield][eushield.sty] package is not distributed along with this class.

 You can obtain a copy of it via [Informatics DReaM](http://dream.inf.ed.ac.uk/projects/polyml/application/cover-letter/tex/logos/eushield.sty).
 You must also obtain the following necessary copies of the university crest:
 * eushield-normal.[[pdf](http://dream.inf.ed.ac.uk/projects/polyml/application/cover-letter/tex/logos/eushield-normal.pdf)][[ps](http://dream.inf.ed.ac.uk/projects/polyml/application/cover-letter/tex/logos/eushield-normal.ps)]